revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 ---

-7. If Node.js is single-threaded, then how does it handle concurrency?
+7.If Node.js is single-threaded, then how does it handle concurrency?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)